 I told you that they would not let you have the books, the God King wrote.

 Siri rolled her eyes.
 Flopping back on the bed.
-She wore her dress, still, even though it was a bit bulky.
-For some reason, being communicate with the God King made her even more shy around him, at least as far as modesty was concerned.
+She still wore her evening dress, even though it was a bit bulky.
+For some reason, being able to communicate with the God King made her even more shy around him.
 She only took off the dresses right before she went to sleep--which, lately, was getting later and later in the night.

 She looked up.
 Susebron sat in his usual place--not on the mattress, as he had that first night.
-Instead, he had his chair pulled up beside the bed.
+Instead, he had pulled his chair up beside the bed.
 He still seemed so large and imposing.
 At least, until he looked up at her, his face open, honest.
 He waved her back toward him, where he sat with a charcoal board, writing with a bit of charcoal that she’d smuggled in.

 You should not anger the priests so, he wrote.
 His spelling, of course, was awful, but that was to be expected.

-“They frustrate me,” she said.
-“They intentionally do things to spite me, I swear.”
+“The priests?” she said.
+“They frustrate me!
+They intentionally do things to spite me.”

 They are good men, he wrote.
 They work very hard to maintain my kingdom.